What is a Salvage Value (Scrap value)?

 - First, the used car can be sold at $10,000 after 15 years.

-- Second, the used car can’t offer enough efficiency to keep it for business purpose.
+- Second, the used car can’t offer enough efficiency to keep it for business purposes.

 - Now, if we discount the scrap value to its present value, it wouldn’t be the right estimation; because then at today’s date, the scrap value would be very less.
-Plus how would we find the right discounting rate?
+Plus, how would we find the right discounted rate?

 That’s why it’s wiser to go for zero value while applying depreciation on the asset.
 If we imagine that this value would be nil, there would be no chance of any reduction in depreciation.
 And as a result, the profit of a company can’t be inflated.